Dr Amber LeesonSenior Lecturer in Applied Data Science

 - Firn modelling for the interpretation of observations of ice sheet height change

-Amber was awarded her PhD in 2013 and has since published 12 refereed journal papers, mainly on ice sheet hydrology and climatology, in leading journals such as Geophysical Research Letters and Nature Climate Change.
-Her most recent paper (currently in review for The Cryosphere) presents the first estimate of the contribution of extreme temperature events to greenland ice sheet melting and suggests that regional climate models 'miss' a significant proportion of total melting because they underestimate extreme temperature events.
+Amber was awarded her PhD in 2013 and has since published 19 refereed journal papers, in leading journals such as Geophysical Research Letters and Nature Climate Change.
+Her work focusses mainly on ice sheets and climate change but she is also involved in the application of data science to environmental problems.
+Her most recent paper (The Cryosphere) presents the first estimate of the contribution of extreme temperature events to greenland ice sheet melting and suggests that regional climate models 'miss' a significant proportion of total melting because they underestimate extreme temperature events.

 - Secretary of the International Glaciological Society British Branch